 We will also provide you with information and techniques essential for work in pharmacy, including law, storage of medicines, processes for reducing errors, assessing prescriptions, and professional behaviour.
 Our pharmacy practice suite uses professional dispensing software and real medicines, in order to build up your experience of key processes and handling substances.

 Additionally, you will develop your research skills throughout the course, and spend part of your final year working alongside internationally recognised researchers on a project of your choice.
 Past topics have included molecular pharmacology, medical technology, pharmacy practice, and drug synthesis, analysis and formulation.

 Throughout the course you will gain an insight into professional practice by carrying out observational visits and placements in hospital and community pharmacies.
 Our annual pharmacy careers fair is attended by numerous employers and is a good source of work experience and job opportunities.

-30-24 points overall including higher level Chemistry and a second science
+30-24 points overall depending on higher level subjects taken

 Extended Project Qualification

 In recognition of the excellent preparation that the Extended Project Qualification (EPQ) provides to students for University study, we can now include achievement in the EPQ as part of a formal offer.

 GCSE At least grade C in English, Mathematics and Science